Eddy thermal diffusivity model and mean temperature profiles in turbulent vertical convection: Introduction

-In this paper, we propose a space-dependent eddy thermal diffusivity model for turbulent vertical convection in a fluid between two infinite vertical walls at different temperatures and use it to derive analytical results for the mean temperature profile for general $\Pran$.
-Our analytical results are in good agreement with DNS data for $1 \le \Pran \le 100$.
+In this paper, we propose a space-dependent eddy thermal diffusivity model for turbulent vertical convection in a fluid between two infinite vertical walls at different temperatures and use it to derive analytical results for the mean temperature profile.
+These analytical results reveal that mean temperature profiles for different Rayleigh and Prandtl numbers are described by two universal scaling functions in the inner region near the walls and the outer region near the centerline between the two walls.
+We validate our results using DNS data for $1 \le \Pran \le 100$ and $10^6 \le Ra \le 10^8$~\citep{HNVL2022} and show that the two scaling functions can better describe the data than results reported in previous studies.